scanoss/scanoss-sonar-plugin/README.md

 ### Reported Issues
 * Undeclared Components

-NOTE: Some of the example information may require a SCANOSS Premium subscription.
+**NOTE**: Some information may require a SCANOSS Premium subscription.

 ## Building